gaehlerm/SoftwareEngineering/README.md

 # 23. Solid principles
 // Source: https://youtu.be/pTB30aXS77U, https://youtu.be/9ch7tZN4jeI and Clean Architecture

 The solid principles were named by Robert C. Martin.
-SOLID is named after 5 general rules how to write code.
+SOLID is named after 5 general rules how to write object oriented (OO) code.
 These are:
 1. Single Responsibility Principle (SRP)
 2. Open closed principle
 3. Liskov substitution principle